-In May 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards (Topic 820) - Fair Value Measurement (ASU 2011-04), to provide a consistent definition of fair value and ensure that the fair value measurement and disclosure requirements are similar between U.S. GAAP and International Financial Reporting Standards.
-ASU 2011-04 changes certain fair value measurement principles and enhances the disclosure requirements particularly for level 3 fair value measurements.
-ASU 2011-04 was effective for the Company in the first quarter of fiscal 2012.
+In May 2011, the FASB issued ASU No. 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards (Topic 820) - Fair Value Measurement ("ASU 2011-04"), to provide a consistent definition of fair value and ensure that the fair value measurement and disclosure requirements are similar between U.S. GAAP and International Financial Reporting Standards.
+ASU 2011-04 changes certain fair value measurement principles and enhances the disclosure requirements particularly for Level 3 fair value measurements.
+We adopted ASU 2011-04 in the first quarter of 2012.
 The measurement provisions of this guidance did not impact our condensed consolidated financial statements.

-In June 2011, the FASB issued Accounting Standards Update No. 2011-05, Comprehensive Income (Topic 220)-Presentation of Comprehensive Income (ASU 2011-05), to require an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
+In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (Topic 220)-Presentation of Comprehensive Income ("ASU 2011-05"), to require an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 ASU 2011-05 eliminates the option to present the components of other comprehensive income as part of the statement of stockholders' equity.
-ASU 2011-05 was effective for the Company in the first quarter of fiscal 2012 and applied retrospectively.
-The Company elected to present the comprehensive income in two separate but consecutive statements within the condensed consolidated financial statements.
+We adopted ASU 2011-05 in the first quarter of 2012 and applied it retrospectively.
+We elected to present the comprehensive income in two separate but consecutive statements within the condensed consolidated financial statements.